kapland26/PersonalReact/README.md

     - Some kind of alert when event is left

 MAYBE do:
+    - Restrict access to pages when not logged in
     - Do not allow adding of self/current friends to friends list
     - Mutual friendship
     - search database without case